mxenabled/hush/README.md

   `<user home>/.config/hush/hush-config.json` to prevent committing tokens to source control.
 Alternatively, this file can be manually created / edited with these properties: `enabled`, `url`, `token`, `populateNotesOnMatch`, and `duplicateStrategy`.
+- `./gradlew hushValidatePipeline`: Perform validation without consideration for configuration values.
+Fails when unneeded suppressions or invalid notes are found.
+Outputs a verbose report without suggestions.

 ## Arguments / Config